2018 - now

 01 — CHALLENGE

-Founded in 1924, Daikin is a global leader in air conditioning and refrigeration.
-As its portfolio grew, the digital estate fractured into separate apps and backends.
-Separate supplier-specific apps supported heating, cooling and hot-water products, each with its own backend.
+As its portfolio grew, so did fragmentation.
+Separate apps supported heating and cooling products, each with its own backend.
 Customers had to switch between apps, the design varied and simple tasks were hard to find.
 An older system could not keep up with demand, so engineers were adding servers and juggling capacity.
 Running several apps also duplicated development and testing.
-Some systems were managed by suppliers, which limited Daikin’s control and slowed design refreshes and product improvements.
+Some systems were managed by suppliers, which limited Daikin Europe’s control and slowed design refreshes and product improvements.
 Different apps meant different plans and release cycles, so behaviour varied across product families and features that should work across devices were difficult to deliver.

-At the same time, Daikin wanted to connect with other smart-home platforms and build new, energy-focused services, which was hard with everything split up.
+At the same time, Daikin Europe wanted to connect with other smart home platforms and build new, energy-focused services, which was hard with everything split up.

 There was also a cultural shift to make.
-As Pieter Vanden Berge, Project Lead at Daikin Europe, says: “At Daikin, we build metal machines that work with water, air and refrigerants, and installers were focusing less on connectivity via a smartphone application when setting up a new Daikin unit at customer's home."
+As Pieter Vanden Berge, Project Lead at Daikin Europe, says: “At Daikin, our expertise lies in building robust heat pumps that operate with water, air, and refrigerants.
+Traditionally, installers have prioritized the mechanical setup of new Daikin units in customers’ homes, with less emphasis on connectivity through smartphone applications."
 Moving to connected products meant making sure that the app onboarding is a smooth experience.

 02 — SOLUTION

-Daikin and ITP solved the fragmentation with two pillars: a single mobile app and a single Cloud platform that worked across the full product range.
+Daikin Europe and In The Pocket solved the fragmentation with two pillars: a single mobile app and a single cloud platform working across the full product range.

 Onecta app